exatel/topo_import/README.md

      geom   | geometry(Point,4326)

+If using the way splitter the new, artificial, nodes are given IDs equal to the original node ID * 10000 + internal counter.

 License & Credits
 -----------------

+This program is licensed under GNU GPLv3 license.

-PBF file parsing is based on a project found at: http://pbf.raggedred.net/parsepbf.tar.bz2
+The PBF file parsing is based on a GPLv3 parsepbf project, found originally at: http://pbf.raggedred.net/parsepbf.tar.bz2
-Original readme in osmpbf/readme.txt.
+Original readme is located in osmpbf/readme.txt.

-Program was heavily rewritten to use callback-way approach instead of RAM-heavy caching of everything.
+Library was heavily rewritten to use a callback approach during reading to ease the RAM usage and refresh the code a bit.

-Therefore the code is licensed under GPLv3 license.